For assistance troubleshooting your solar panel and solar charger for Ring Video Doorbells, read the FAQ below:

-My Ring app is showing a “Not Connected” on the Device Health page.
-I know my solar panel or solar charger is connected to my Ring doorbell, though.
+My Ring App is showing a “Not Connected” on the Device Health page.
+I know my solar panel or solar charger is connected to my Ring Video Doorbell, though.
 What’s going on?

-Your solar charger or solar panel will only show as connected in the Ring app while it has stored power.
-Should the device be out of the sun long enough to completely run out of power, it will show up as “Not Connected” in the Ring app.
-Once the device is exposed to enough sunlight to charge up, the status will return to “Connected.”
+Your solar charger or solar panel will only show as connected in the Ring App while it has stored power.
+If the device is out in the sun long enough to completely run out of power, it will show up as “Not Connected” in the Ring App.
+Once the device is exposed to enough sunlight to charge up, the status will then return to “Connected.”

 I just hooked up my doorbell to my solar charger or solar panel and it’s not charging my doorbell.
 Is something wrong?

 No. In order to extend the lifetime of the lithium-ion battery, your solar charger or solar panel will not begin charging your battery until its percentage drops below 90%.
-You may see the solar device’s status as “Not Connected” in your Ring app when your battery is over 90% charge.
-This is normal behavior.
+You may see the solar device’s status as “Not Connected” in your Ring App when your battery is over a 90% charge.
+This is normal.

 How many hours of direct sunlight are needed to charge my device?

 Ring recommends at least three to four hours of direct sunlight, depending on your usage.
-Make sure there are no obstructions that could be casting a shadow on your solar power device such as an extended roof, trees branches, or bushes.
+Make sure there are no obstructions that could cast a shadow on your solar power device such as an extended roof, trees branches, or bushes.

 We have a lot of cloudy weather where I am located.
 Would the solar charger or solar panel be a good fit for my doorbell?

 Note: The solar charger or solar panel requires direct sunlight.
-Filtered/indirect sunlight through the clouds will not provide a charge to your doorbell.
+Filtered or indirect sunlight through the clouds will not provide a charge to your doorbell.

 I have a covered porch.
 Will this affect my solar device’s ability to power my Ring doorbell?

 Yes.
 Ring Solar devices require direct sunlight for optimal performance.
-There are alternate power solutions for your Ring Doorbell though, such as a plug in power adaptor or hardwired transformer.
+There are alternate power solutions for your Ring Doorbell though, such as a plug in power adapter or hardwired transformer.